j-andrews7/halfBaked/.github/ISSUE_TEMPLATE/issue_template.md

 problematic due to the nature of the setup environment and potential for version mixing.

-The preferred method for installing Bioconductor software through `BiocManager` and we do not support issues related to `bioconda` installations at this time.
+The preferred method for installing Bioconductor software is through `BiocManager` and we do not support issues related to `bioconda` installations at this time.